Sara-Hamilton/SaraHamilton/README.md

 ## By Sara Hamilton

 # Description
 This is the Epicodus weekly project for weeks 3 and 4 of the .NET course.
-Its purpose is to display understanding of Visual Studio MVC, ORM, Migrations, AJAX posts, and API calls.
+Its purpose is to display understanding of Visual Studio MVC, ORM, Migrations, User Authentication, AJAX posts, and API calls.
 It is a personal portfolio site containing information about me with links to my top 3 starred GitHub repositories.
 This site allows for the creating of blog posts and comments.
 All visitors to the site may view blog posts and comments and their authors.
 A visitor may comment on a blog post if they register and login.
 Only an admin may create and edit blog posts and delete posts and comments.

 ## Functionality
 ### User Stories